jonathondilworth/detailed-plutus-lecture-notes/0-catalyst-propsal.md

 TODO: INSERT STATISTICS REGARDING TECHNOLOGICAL ADOPTION OF ADA IN SOUTH AMERICA

-EXPECTATION: BITCOIN > ETH ~= ADA

-THEREFORE: WE CAN BEAT ETH IN SOUTH AMERICA IF WE GET THERE FIRST?

 **3.3.3 What Does BitCoin actually do?**

 Bitcoin provides the global community with a fantastic proof-of-concept.
 It allows for consensus between participants of many type (all of whom have a probability of behaving maliciously) through the application of a Byzantine Fault Tolerant network protocol [[REF]]().
 For once in life: we can all agree, not to disagree<sup>A</sup>!
 Thus, BitCoin (rather expensively) [[REF]]() allows us to implement a decentralised (and distributed) ledger that records events, specifically the consumption of unspent transaction outputs [[REF]]().
 This does indeed mean that societies can circumvent barter and implement money (fairly nicely) through the use of distributed ledger technologies, such as BitCoin or Cardano [[REF//LECTURE-ONE-UNIVERSITY-OF-EDINBURGH]]().
 As South America has shown (and demonstrated) such a keen interest in BitCoin, one would expect to see the same degree of interest in other technologies, specifically Cardano (as it is shown to demonstrate the utilitarian properties and more, as has been explained above).

 **3.3.4 Reasoning For Required Education Within South America**

 The creation of Cardano Community Hubs within South American countries is required to raise awareness (and education) of Cardano.
-Parties exist who identify vulnerabilities within this space and exploit them for their own personal gain (as has been seen again and again in history) [[REF]]() [[REF]]() [[REF]]().
+It is the opinion of many individuals within South American countries that the use of cryptocurrencies would become increasing adopted given the introduction of further education [[4]](#4) [[5]](#5).
+Furthermore, Parties exist who identify vulnerabilities within this space and exploit them for their own personal gain (as has been seen again and again in history) [[REF]]() [[REF]]() [[REF]]().
 Thus, the responsibility for governance (concerning this space) falls within the hands of the people who already reside within it.
 Unfortunately many of these individuals do not speak the same language and are not embedded within the same cultural norms [[REF]]() as certain localities.
 Thus, it becomes increasing important to onboard users (and developers) who do reside within these localities and do adopt these norms to facilitate opportunity and education for those who wouldn't otherwise have it.
 In any case, it remains difficult to raise adoption which promotes awareness (and vigilance<sup>B</sup>) when accessibility to good infrastructure, development platforms and educational programs within native languages and cultures do not already exist.
 It is exactly this lack of awareness and access to good educational programs that costs millions of dollars every month to the limited number of early adopters within these localities, thereby creating a bad reputation for Cardano and hindering its growth.
 This is demonstrated by the video Charles Hoskinson posted on his YouTube channel on the 18th of AUG, 2021 [[1]](#1).

 **3.3.5 Reasoning For Selected South American Countries for Technological Adoption and Growth**